Secular Buddhism is not a ‘school’ of Buddhism

-Focusing largely on the practice of meditation and the four great tasks (sometimes called the fourfold task) that Gotama – the man we now know as the Buddha – set out, a secular dharma offers a framework for a more mindful and compassionate life.
+Focusing largely on early Buddhism, with a focus on the teachings of conditionality (known also as dependent origination), and the four great tasks (sometimes called the fourfold task) that Gotama – the man we know as the Buddha – set out, the practice of meditation and a secular dharma offers a framework for a more mindful, ethical and compassionate life.

 Awakening in the context in which we find ourselves – 21st century Aotearoa New Zealand – this framework is in essence a pragmatic programme for human flourishing which allows us to ignore metaphysical beliefs and religious truth-claims.

 As a community, a group of friends, we are working to develop forms of practice, community and thought that harmonise with our own culture and its more progressive values – kicking off with egalitarianism, inclusiveness and democratic self-rule; Wellington’s secular Buddhist community in fact.